How to Help Your Molting Chickens

 If you aren’t sure what molting is, it means that the chickens lose all their feathers and grow new ones.
 It’s usually a natural process that happens over time, not all at once.

-Some chickens seem to molt slowly and you don’t even notice the feather loss.
+The duration of a molt varies in each individual bird.
+Some chickens seem to molt slowly, losing a few feathers here and there, and you don’t even notice the feather loss.
 Others seem to molt very quickly and have bare patches of skin showing.

-The average chicken will take between 6 to 12 weeks to complete her molt.
-However, some chickens may take up to 4 months.
+The average chicken will take between 6 to 12 weeks to complete her annual molt.
+However, some adult birds may take up to 4 months.

-A few that chickens that molt really fast may complete their full molt in just 3-4 weeks.
+A few chickens that molt really fast may complete their full molt in just 3 – 4 weeks.

 If you purchased baby chicks this year, they won’t go through a full molt.
 (They did a mini molt around one week of age and again between 7 to 12 weeks of age.)

 However, you may still find that they lose a few feathers now and then.
-But in the fall of their second year, most chickens will lose all their old feathers and grow new ones.
+But in the fall of their second year, around 18 months of age, most chickens will lose all their old feathers and grow new ones.

-How can we help them through this stage?
+How can we help a molting bird through this stage?
 And what should we expect?
 Read on to find several ways to help your chickens get through their molt.

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)